College: St Edmund's

 Research topics: Measurement, Causation, Values in Science.

-Research fields: Philosophy of Social Sciences (including Economics), Philosophy of Medicine, Political Philosophy, Philosophy of Statistics.
+Research fields: Philosophy of Social Sciences (including Economics), Philosophy of Medicine, Political Philosophy.

 See full CV.
 (Check out FICICO, a podcast series with interviews about philosophy of science in Spanish.)

 I co-organize a research group about measurement and another one about values in science.
 Send me an email (cl792) if you are interested in joining!
-I am co-organizing the Cambridge Early Career Workshop in the Philosophy of Measurement this coming April 2023.
+I co-organized the Cambridge Early Career Workshop in the Philosophy of Measurement this last April 2023 and the Measuring the Human Workshop this July 2023.

 Note that my surname is 'Larroulet Philippi' (not 'Philippi').